Inferred Hubble Parameter from Gravitational Waves in a Perturbative Bianchi I Background: Introduction

 The accuracy of predictions of the waveforms of GWs due to massive binary systems has been refined to a high level over the years through advancements in numerical relativity.
 In the duration between emission of these waves from the source and detection by a gravitational wave (GW) observatory, the waveform is to a large degree unaffected by the spacetime through which it propagates.
+However, as more detections of GWs are made and more observatories come online with higher precision, our ability to discern subtle effects on the waveforms will increase.
+Many works have studied gravitational waves, including their exact solutions in some cases, in background spacetimes other than FLRW, such as Bianchi-type backgrounds \cite{11, 12, 13}.
+Others have examined the effect of propagation through cosmic dust and in the presence of electromagnetic fields and scalar fields \cite{21, 22, 23}, and much analysis on gravitational waves has been done in modified gravity models \cite{31, 32, 33}.
+Our goal in this work is different in that we specifically want a solution that matches with the parameters of the source binary system without having to resort to an intensive numerical solution while also getting a solution easily comparable to the FLRW background case.
+We want this in order to make the point that one should be cautious in inferring luminosity distance while taking the usual FLRW background for granted.

-However, as more detections of GWs are made and as more observatories come online with higher precision, our ability to discern subtle effects on the waveforms will increase.
-In this work, using supernova anisotropy data as a reference, we show that the assumption of a Bianchi I background spacetime could imply a 3.2\% difference in inferred luminosity distance compared to what would be inferred under the assumption of the FLRW background.
+In this work, using supernova anisotropy data as a reference, we show that the assumption of a Bianchi I background spacetime could imply an average of 2.1\% difference (up to 5.9\% depending on the direction of observation) in inferred luminosity distance compared to what would be inferred under the assumption of the FLRW background.
 The effect on the waveform is primarily in the amplitude as opposed to a more subtle effect on the oscillation pattern.